alvarosantamariagomez/sari/www/about.md

 * Offline, after installing the code available in [GitHub](https://github.com/alvarosantamariagomez/sari).

 Depending on the way SARI is accessed, there are several ways to run SARI: bookmark on web browser, weblink, Docker Desktop, RStudio, R console or a UNIX-like console.
 The only requirement is to use a desktop environnment where a web browser can run.
 All the different ways to run SARI are implemented in the [SARI shell script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
 This script can be used to start SARI while loading series on a local or remote session.
-For the ultimate easiness, the SARI shell script also allows creating convenient desktop shorcuts on any system to run SARI with just one click.
+For the ultimate easiness, the SARI shell script also allows creating convenient desktop shorcuts on any system to run SARI with just one click (see an example BAT file [here](https://github.com/alvarosantamariagomez/sari/tree/main/scripts)).

 This document describes the different options and functionalities implemented in the current version of SARI.
 Within this document:
 * GUI options are given in this `red lettering`.